wifinigel/wiperf/mkdocs/docs/probe_prepare.md

 Note that you will likely be able to use any recent version, so don't feel compelled to use this exact version.

-The download page provided above also has links to resources to guide you through burning the image on to your SD card.
-(You may also like to check out the 'Probe CLI Access' section below to setup SSH access to your headless RPI before booting from your new image)
+The download page provided above also has links to resources to guide you through how to burn the fresh image on to your SD card. (*You may also like to check out the ['Probe CLI Access'](#probe-cli-access) section below to setup SSH access to your headless RPI before booting from your new image*)

 Once you have burned your image, I'd also recommend you apply all latest updates & give it a reboot for good measure: